Data Ingestion and Replication What's New > April 2026 > Changed behavior

 For application ingestion and replication tasks and database ingestion and replication tasks that have a Databricks target, empty strings ("") in a source string column now remain as empty strings in the target.
 Previously, any empty string in the source data was incorrectly replicated as NULL to the Databricks target.

 With the new logic, a new default null marker is used.
-If a source string column contains NULL data, the data is replicated as infa_null in the Databricks staging file CSV format option.
+If a source string column contains NULL data, the data is replicated as infa_null in the Databricks staging file in CSV format.
 Data Ingestion and Replication interprets any occurrence of infa_null as an actual NULL in the target table.

-To enable the behavior for new tasks created from the current release, set the writerEmptyStringsAsNulls=false custom property on the Task Details target page of the task configuration wizard.
+To enable this behavior for new tasks created in the current release and later, set the writerEmptyStringsAsNulls custom property to false on the Task Details - Target Details page of the task configuration wizard.

-For existing tasks and tasks deployed in earlier versions, set the writerEmptyStringsAsNulls=false and disableWriterDatabricksEmptyHandling=false custom properties on the Task Details target page of the task configuration wizard.
+For existing tasks deployed in a version earlier than April 2026, set both the writerEmptyStringsAsNulls and disableWriterDatabricksEmptyHandling custom properties to false on the Task Details - Target Details page of the task configuration wizard.
 Then redeploy the task.

 SAP HANA Log-based CDC support for update SPS08